 1999-2000 - Vicar Paul Schulz.

-August, 2000 - Ground-breaking is held for a new building addition.
+August, 2000 - Ground-breaking is held for the new sanctuary addition.

 2001-2002 - Vicar Pat Brown.

-May, 2002 - A new sanctuary is built and dedicated.
-The kitchen is also enlarged, and 3 Sunday School rooms added.
+September, 2001 - The kitchen is enlarged, and 3 Sunday School rooms are added.

 2002-2003 - Vicar John Meyer.